-Edwards-Holman Science Center, opened in 1994, houses the Department of Biology and Chemistry and the Department of Mathematics, Computer Science and Engineering.
-The building has a lecture hall, five classrooms, 16 laboratories and at the corner of North River and Sheridan streets, is a city historic building purchased by the University in 1994.
-Renovated for office space in 1997, it houses the Financial Affairs Office, including Human Resources.
+Edwards-Holman Science Center, opened in 1994, houses the Depart-ment of Biology and Chemistry and the Department of Mathematics, Computer Science and Engineering.
+The building has a lecture hall, five classrooms, 16 laboratories and 13 offices.

-13 offices.
 An atrium connects it with Wood-Mar Hall.